 Keeping pace with other local prep schools I’d say.
 Full boarding £8,904, weekly boarding £8,310, Day Fees 9s – TY (Year 5-8) £6,487, Day Fees 8s (Year 4) £5,500, Day Fees 7s (Year 3) £5,000, Day Fees 4s – 6s (Reception – Year 2) £3,752, Day Fees 3s £3,604.

 WORD ON THE GROUND

 I know quite a few Swanbourne mums and they’re fans of the school and enjoy the outdoorsy, non-pressure cooker approach to teaching here.
-Thorpe ruffled some early feathers (well, no-one likes change, right?), but the general feeling is that this woman is a do-er, and she has what it takes to really make Swanbourne a leading prep school player.
+Thorpe ruffled some early feathers, but the general feeling is that this woman is a do-er, and she has the ambition to make Swanbourne a leading prep school player.
 2020 sees the school reach the ripe old age of 100 – the perfect opportunity to showcase how far it’s come.

 THE MUDDY VERDICT

 Good for: Parents looking for their child’s all-round education; those who want an outdoorsy, idyllic country setting for their kids; anyone who needs flexible childcare.
 Children who’d like more support and small classes.
 Sporty girls – Thorpe has ambitions for sport in general, and particularly girls’ cricket.

 Not for: Those who are looking for a strongly selective school, prefer a town setting (it’s 20 minutes from Aylesbury railway station), dislike the idea of Saturday school.

 Dare to disagree?
 Dare to disagree?
 Be my guest!
 The next Prep School Open Day is 14 Feb or Stay and Play on 4 Feb.
 Register with the online form here.